cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/installing-the-data-experience-cinchydxd.md

 `` -d "C:\CLI Output Logs" ` ``

 {% hint style="info" %}
 Be sure that the user(s) and group(s) required to install a DX are existing in your target environment.
-If they are not, PowerShell will generate an error message when you attempt to install the DX.
+If they aren't, PowerShell will generate an error message when you attempt to install the DX.
 {% endhint %}

 8\.
 Enter the install parameters into the PowerShell window _(Image 7)._